makersacademy/rps-challenge/README.md

 ## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).
+Change the game so that two marketeers can play against each other.

 ## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard